The below short story originally appeared in American Crime Magazine.

 Terranova and I and our wives enjoyed the comedy act, which featured Albert “Cheat Sheet Al” Stevens.
-He was a stocky guy with an oversized head that was prematurely bald, and he had an irritating, high pitch voice.
+He was a stocky guy with an oversized head, and he had an irritating, high pitch voice.
 We laughed at most of his jokes, but in my view, he was not that original or innovative a comedian.

 Like Terranova and I and our wives, Al Stevens came from South Philly.
-Terranova was a couple of years younger than me, and Stevens was a couple of years younger than Terranova, so I didn’t know Stevens.
+Terranova was about four or five years younger than Terranova and I, so I didn’t know him from the neighborhood.
 He was a small kid when I enlisted in the U.S. Navy in 1970 when I was 17.

-Terranova knew Stevens from the neighborhood and prior to seeing his act, he told me the guy was hilarious when he was a kid.
+Terranova knew Stevens, and prior to seeing his act, he told me the guy was hilarious when he was a kid.